Thailand's political crisis: how events might unfold

 The Constitutional Court is also handling a case about the legality of allowing international agreements to be made by the government without parliament having a say.
 The opposition Democrat Party has demanded that Yingluck and her ministers be banned from politics for this.

-The National Anti-Corruption Commission is speeding up an investigation into Yingluck over her role as head of the government's rice-support scheme.
-It has cost the taxpayer billions of dollars and critics say it is rife with corruption.

-The politicized courts have banned Thaksin allies in the past and forced pro-Thaksin governments from power, something referred to as "judicial coups".
-It is unclear what rulings could be handed down in the current cases, but they could include bans on individuals taking part in politics or dissolution of Yingluck's Puea Thai party.
+The politicized courts have banned Thaksin allies in the past and forced pro-Thaksin governments from power - something referred to as a "judicial coup".
+It is unclear what rulings could be handed down in the current cases, but they could include disqualifications from the election, bans on taking part in politics or dissolution of the Puea Thai party.

 ARMY INTERVENES, ANTI-THAKSIN REGIME INSTALLED

-The coup-prone army has tried to stay neutral this time but the generals share the establishment's loathing of Thaksin.
+The coup-prone army has tried to stay neutral this time but the top brass shares the establishment's loathing of Thaksin.

 The protests have been mostly peaceful and the government has avoided confrontation.
-If violence intensifies, even if it is not clear who is responsible, the army could step in and seize power, ostensibly to prevent anarchy.
+But if violence intensifies, even if it is not clear who is responsible, the army could step in and seize power, ostensibly to prevent anarchy.

 YINGLUCK PARTY WINS ELECTION

-The ruling Puea Thai party has been using its vast war chest to promote its populist policies and voters in its rural bastions in the populous north and northeast are likely to turn out in force.
-Yingluck's party is certain to win with the opposition boycotting the election.
+Doubts are growing that the election will be held, so this scenario is perhaps the least likely.
+But if it does go ahead, Puea Thai will use its vast war chest to promote its populist policies and voters are likely to turn out in force, especially in the party's bastions in the populous north and northeast.
+Yingluck's party should win again.

-The anti-Thaksin protests might then start to lose momentum and financial support.
-Backers among the royalist establishment could make a face-saving retreat by agreeing behind the scenes with Thaksin to let his party rule, perhaps on condition he stays in exile.
+At that point, the anti-Thaksin protests might lose momentum and financial support.
+Backers among the royalist establishment could make a face-saving retreat by agreeing behind the scenes with Thaksin to allow his party to rule, on condition he stays in exile.

 YINGLUCK'S PARTY WINS BUT ELECTION IS ANNULLED